robin-raymond/zax.io/mutable.md

 ### `constant` functions and mutability

-Functions that are not marked `constant` are not callable if a type is instantiated using its `immutable` form.
+Functions that are not qualified as `constant` are not callable if a type is instantiated using its `immutable` form.

 ````zax
 print final : ()(...) = {